 There were some keen footballers among the boys of the school and we have a picture of a six-side from 1933 (below).
-Sadly, we do not have their names.
+Sadly, we don't have their names.

 The report made by the Inspector Mr J.B.
-Reynish after two inspections carried out on the 18th April and 1st May 1934, was on the whole complimentary.
-The teaching staff were
+Reynish after two inspections carried out on the 18th April and 1st May 1934, was overall complimentary.
+The teaching staff were as below:

 Staff at May 1934

 J. Shepherd Head Mistress

-L. M. Elliott Supplementary in charge e of Lower Division
+L. M. Elliott Supplementary in charge of Lov wer Division

 H.M.
 Poole Do Infants

 Sir Cyril Kendall Butler of Bourton House died on the 22nd June 1936.
 He and his wife were benefactors of the school and Sir Cyril was a Correspondent and would regularly check the school registers as was required by law.
-Consequently, there was a note in the school logbook on the 25th June whereby the school was closed in afternoon to allow staff and children to attend his funeral service at the church.
+Consequently, there was a note in the school logbook on the 25th June whereby the school was closed in the afternoon to allow staff and children to attend his funeral service at the church.